Ardhanarishwar

 Ardhanarishwar (meaning The Androgynous God or Shiva) is a Hindi novel by Indian writer Vishnu Prabhakar, published in 1992.
 It won the 1993 Sahitya Akademi Award for Hindi, given by Sahitya Akademi, India's National Academy of Letters.
-Its author Vishnu Prabhakar was honoured with Padma Bhushan, the third-highest civilian award in the Republic of India, in 2004 for his novel Ardhanarishwar.
-Ardhnarishwar was about 1200 pages and was well received by the readers.
+Prabhakar was honoured with the Padma Bhushan, the third-highest civilian award in the Republic of India, in 2004 for it.
+It is about 1200-pages long and was well received by the readers.

 Reception

 Dr. Subhash Rastogi writing for Hindi daily Dainik Tribune, says, "In Ardhanarishwar, Vishnu grapples with the most burning issue of rape today.
 The author has investigated many fundamental reasons for this problem from a psychological perspective.
 This novel is also different from the traditional structure of Hindi novels.
 The author has divided 'Ardhanarishvara' into three sections - individual-mind, society-mind and inner-mind."